-SharpKeys is quite an easy tool to use but lacks the customary keyboard interface layout which would make it easier and quicker to identify the keys you want to change.
-The main interface is pretty empty to start with and only the edits you have made will show up here, pressing Add will get things started for remapping a new key.
-Then simply select the From key in the list on the left which is the the key you want to move, and the To key on the right is where you want to map it.
+SharpKeys is an easy tool to use but it lacks a keyboard interface layout which could make it quicker to identify the keys you want to change.
+The main interface is pretty empty to start with and only the edits you have made will show up here.
+Pressing Add will get things started for remapping a new key.
+Select the From key in the list on the left which is the the key you want to move, and the To key on the right is where you want to map it.

-Keys you have edited will turn green in the window and when you have finished click the Save layout button which will prompt you to logoff for the changes to take effect.
-MapKeyboard requires .NET v3 and works from Windows XP up to Windows 8.
+Keys you have edited in this or any other program that uses the Registry are shown in green in the window.
+When you have finished with the mappings, click the “Save layout” button which will prompt you to logoff for the changes to take effect.
+MapKeyboard requires .NET Framework v3 to be installed for Windows 10 (and 8/8.1 Windows) users.

 4. Key Mapper

-Double clicking on a key will popup a new window where any previous editing for that key can be reversed, and all the available keys that can be assigned are displayed in a number of categories which groups sets of keys together according to their function.
+Double clicking on a key will popup a window where previous edits can be reversed.
+All the available keys that can be assigned are displayed in categories which groups keys together according to their function.
 This makes it easier to find what you want and once you select the desired key from the list, simply press the Map button to assign it to the key.
-There is a useful option to export all the changes made to a registry file which you can then import later or use on another machine, and the on-screen layout can be changed to exclude the keypad, have typewriter keys only or show a Mac style keyboard.
+Alternatively, use the Capture button and press the desired key.

-5. Microsoft Keyboard Layout Creator
+6. Microsoft Keyboard Layout Creator

-Something MSKLC cannot touch is any special keys such as Enter, Shift, Control, Alt, Caps Lock, backspace and the Function keys, but the keys that can be edited can have multiple entries for the normal key press, Shift + key press, Ctrl+Alt+ key press and Ctrl+Alt+Shift+ key press.
+Something MSKLC cannot touch is any special keys such as Enter, Shift, Control, Alt, Caps Lock, backspace, and the Function keys.
+The keys that are editable can have multiple entries for the normal keypress, Shift + keypress, Ctrl+Alt+ keypress, and Ctrl+Alt+Shift+ keypress.
 These can be shown on the main keyboard image by using the “Shift states” boxes on the left.